Particularly enjoy applying scientific rigour and academic analysis to real-world situations to obtain evidence-based

 - cybercrime and threats in various countries, e.g., Nigeria, and various networks, e.g., the Darknet; and

-Victoria has published many peer-reviewed journal papers with plentiful in progress, and currently manages a research team and 7 doctoral supervisions as the 1st supervisor (including 2 professional doctorate students in their research phase and 2 in their taught phase).
-In 2018, 2 of her previous PhD students successfully defended their theses with minor corrections (both submitted their corrections and completed).
-Previous and current doctoral supervision areas:
+Victoria has published many peer-reviewed journal papers with plentiful in progress, and currently manages a research team and 7 doctoral supervisions as the 1st supervisor (including 2 professional doctorate students in their research phase and 3 in their taught phase).
+To date, 3 of her previous PhD students successfully defended their theses.
+Previous and current doctoral supervision areas include:

 - A criminological study of the Darknet